 You can look forward to a low cost of living in Algeria, as it’s one of the cheapest countries to live in the world.
-Living costs are around 59 percent lower than in the United States, and it’s well below worldwide hotspots like New York City or Hong Kong.
+Expect to pay around half the living costs that you would in the United States, and much less than in worldwide hotspots like London or Hong Kong.
 Since expats typically earn high salaries in Algeria, it’s easy for them to live comfortably here.

 Cost of accommodation in Algeria